ROCm/rocDecode/docs/reference/rocDecode-parser.rst

 If any of the callbacks return an error, the error is propagated back to the application.

-Once the stream is fully decoded, ``rocDecDestroyVideoParser()`` must be called oto destroy the parser object and free all allocated resources.
+Once the stream is fully decoded, ``rocDecDestroyVideoParser()`` must be called to destroy the parser object and free all allocated resources.

 .. |rocparser| replace:: ``rocparser.h``